stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 - "There should be and there probably are better ways to monetize that volume of people coming to a website."
 (16:15–16:22)
 - Requires technical skills or partnerships, but allows you to capture more value from your traffic.

-**Opinion:** *This is the ultimate play for introverts who want to build a true business asset.
+**Invisibuilder's perspective:** *This is the ultimate play for introverts who want to build a true business asset.
 While it requires more upfront work and possibly collaboration, the long-term rewards can be substantial.*

 ---